-It is recommended that this section should be read together with the 2025/2026 draft Budget of the municipality which is attached. uThukela district municipality is faced with the massive task of eradicating its substantial backlogs in service provision.
+It is recommended that this section should be read together with the 2025/2026 approved budget of the municipality which is attached as an annexure. uThukela district municipality is faced with the massive task of eradicating its substantial backlogs in service provision.
 This would require massive resources to address.
 It is now dominant to concentrate on the financial planning part of this IDP review to determine how and when these backlogs can be addressed on a sustainable basis and within the context of available resources.